awais786/mysite/README.md

 in an error.`

-# This issue appears only for django32 with mysql8.
 # Two workflows added one is running django32 and 2nd django22.
+Only django32 throws error.

 # step 1
 docker-compose up